DISH Network is a popular satellite TV provider for consumers.

 Installation & Setup of DISH

-I spoke with a representative over the phone who scheduled my installation appointment with one of their certified representatives.
+I called DISH and spoke with a representative over the phone who scheduled my installation appointment with one of their certified representatives.
 They informed me that I would need to be present at my home for the installation appointment.

 However, this process was likely longer than most since it included many tasks including mounting the satellite, installing the Hopper 3 along with three wireless Joeys, configuring their wireless to match my network and explaining how to use the most common features.